cloud8421/claudio-ortolina.org/content/posts/ipad-retrospective.md

-—
+---
-title: “an iPad retrospective”
+title: "An iPad retrospective"
 date: 2022-08-11T06:34:25+03:00
-description: “Thinking about my iPad usage”
+description: "Thinking about my iPad usage"
 tags:
   - productivity
   - software
   - hardware
 summary: |
   A collection of thoughts around my iPad usage.
-—
+---

 I’ve been working on iPad full-time for a while now, and it’s always a source of surprise when I talk about it with other people.
 This post aims at summarising the *why* behind this preference of mine.